| Contact Us | Parking

-Loading and unloading zones will be designated near each building after the start of the 2014 fall semester.
+Loading and unloading zones are designated near each building.
 University Police is aware that many faculty need an unloading area as the semester begins and will accommodate that need.

 WSU strictly enforces parking policies and assumes no responsibility for damage to any vehicle or its contents.

 Report all motor vehicle accidents on campus to University Police at 508-929-8911 or at Wasylean Hall, Office 102.